Codevixens-Band-3-General-Project/Meta-Portal-Website-Team-14/docs/CONTRIBUTING.md

 <!-- omit in toc -->

-# Contributing to MetaPortal NFT Portfolio
+# Contributing to MetaPortal NFT Portfolio Web App

 ## IMPORTANT!!! : OPEN YOUR PULL REQUESTS ON `dev` BRANCH, NOT `main`